-The University's response to Sex-Based Discrimination, Sexual Assault, Interpersonal Violence (including domestic and dating violence) and Stalking is also governed by the Clery Act and VAWA, and, as applicable, the University's Title IX Sex Discrimination Policy.
+FDU-V is committed to taking all appropriate steps to eliminate Sex-Based Discrimination, Sexual Assault, Interpersonal Violence (including domestic and dating violence) and Stalking, prevent the recurrence of such acts, and address their effects, both for the Complainant and the FDU-V community.
 Such acts violate the essential dignity of our community members and are contrary to our institutional values.